Creating Effective Internships

 Quality of Work Experience

-Your feedback to the intern needs to be clear, constructive and direct.
+Provide clear, constructive, and timely feedback to your intern.
 Evaluations should include consistent verbal feedback as well as a written mid-point evaluation.